-Applicants with foreign (non-Canadian and non‑continental US) transcripts should pay particular attention to this requirement.
+Applicants with foreign (non-Canadian and non‑continental US) transcripts should pay particular attention to the requirements.

-McMaster University may require students presenting documentation from schools outside of North America, to have their admission documents authenticated by World Education Services (WES).
+McMaster University may require students presenting final transcripts from schools outside of North America to have their admission documents authenticated by World Education Services (WES).
 This requirement may be a condition of admission, if deemed admissible.

 You must arrange for McMaster to receive official transcripts directly from all secondary and postsecondary institutions attended.
 Transcripts must be sent directly to the McMaster Admissions Office by the issuing institutions via the process outlined in our acknowledgement communication, sent within 3 to 5 working days following the submission of your application.

 - If you are currently attending a fall semester at your school, you should order a transcript to be sent as soon as the grades from the semester are available.